 The typical four-job worker with pension coverage is entitled to substantial pension benefits at retirement.
-The clerical worker would receive \$25,626 in benefits from her plan and the retail-trade professional \$106,448.
-The production worker would accrue \$52,907 from his four jobs and the professional in financial services would have \$145,664 (all in 1987 dollars).
+A clerical worker would receive \$25,626 in benefits and a retail-trade professional \$106,448.
+A production worker would accrue \$52,907 and a professional in financial services would have \$145,664 (all in 1987 dollars).

 These sums would only be available at retirement if pension accruals from each of the three earlier jobs were maintained in the plan or rolled over into an IRA (or other employer plan) and saved.
 If the distributions were spent, the retirement income losses would be considerable.
-The female clerical worker could lose \$18,290 and the retail-trade professional could lose \$75,740.
-The production worker in manufacturing could lose \$37,031 and the financial professional could give up \$103,462 of his future pension.
-These losses are even greater than those workers would forego if they had spent distributions from comparable defined benefit plans.
-Accrued benefits from defined benefit plans are weighted towards later years when defined benefit plans have final pay formulas.
+The clerical worker could lose \$18,290 and the retail-trade professional could lose \$75,740.
+The production worker in manufacturing could lose \$37,031 and the financial professional could give up \$103,462.
+Potential losses of over 70 percent of benefits represent a substantial fraction of retirement income for these illustrative workers.